-Once the user has programmed the Flash with his application code, the 56F8013/56F8011 can be secured by programming the security bytes located in the FM configuration field, which are located at the last nine words of Program Flash.
-These non-volatile bytes will keep the part secured through reset and through power-down of the device.
-Only two bytes within this field are used to enable or disable security.
-Refer to the Flash Memory chapter in the 56F801X Peripheral User Manual for the state of the security bytes and the resulting state of security.
-When Flash security mode is enabled in accordance with the method described in the Flash Memory module chapter, the 56F8013/56F8011 will disable the core EOnCE debug capabilities.
+After the user has programmed the flash with his application code, the 56F8013/56F8011 can be secured by programming a security word (\$E70A) into program memory location \$00 1FF7.
+This nonvolatile word will keep the device secured through reset and through power-down of the device.
+Refer to the flash memory chapter in MC56F8000RM, the 56F8000 Peripheral Reference Manual for details.
+When flash security mode is enabled, the 56F8013/56F8011 will disable the core EOnCE debug capabilities.
 Normal program execution is otherwise unaffected.